joonaspessi/AdventOfCode2021/README.md

 - Parenthesis matching.
 Simple problem if you know the algorithm.
 From last year it was easy to call the stack based [algorithm](https://www.geeksforgeeks.org/check-for-balanced-parentheses-in-an-expression/)
 - Part02 was direct continuation for part01 where you just had to to inspect the remaining stack, reverse order and add completing parenthesis.
 - little bit effort to calculate the last score.

+### Day11 ⭐⭐

+- Adjacent array item indexing.
+Quite nice way is to just loop over -1..1 in two levels to get indexes for all adjacent cells.
+- Hashmap as a coordinate data structure is quite awesome.
+It helps quite a lot filter also items that were out of bounds
+- Second part was quite easy.
+Just checking a situation when 100 flashes in a single stage.